RJKAZ/amazon-clone/README.md

 4 hours of troubleshooting and pulling my hair out over a damn " s " .

 lol...."It is the way" I suppose.

+left off on Section 9 - 24 - "Create Shipping Screen" at 9:36 mark